 CalNEXT has highlighted this technology family as having moderate overall impacts within the Technology Category.

 The Residential and Commercial Electronics and Electrical Appliances technology family is defined as electrically powered appliances and electronics found within commercial and residential environments, including devices that can be operated untethered via battery.
+Example products include clothes washers, refrigerators, dishwashers, air purifiers, televisions, and computer monitors.

-Note: Products that commonly use gas such as clothes dryers, ovens, cooktops, and ranges are covered in the Decarbonizing Household Appliances technology family in this TPM to focus on the unique challenges for decarbonization.
+Note: Products that commonly use gas such as clothes dryers, ovens, cooktops, and ranges are covered in the Decarbonized Household Appliances technology family in this TPM to focus on the unique challenges for decarbonization.

 Note: This technology family excludes medical mobility devices which are covered under the Medical Equipment technology family within this TPM.

-Research Initiatives | Performance Validation | Market Analysis | Measure Development | Program Development |
+Research Initiatives | Performance Validation Needs | Market Analysis Needs | Measure Development Needs | Program Development Needs |

 ---|---|---|---|---|

-Outside of products with existing standards, research to develop test procedures or demonstrate novel technologies in support of deployment of new standards remains an opportunity for energy savings impacts.
+Outside of products with existing standards, research to develop test procedures or demonstrate novel technologies in support of the deployment of new standards remains an opportunity for energy savings impacts.

 Please refer to the Emerging Technologies Coordinating Council for a complete list of active and completed projects to ensure your project is not duplicative.